bj-eberhardt/geo-city-api/README.md

 # Cities API

-Offers an API to get from a known location (geo: lat, lng) the nearest cities.
+Offers an API to get from a known location (geo: lat, lng) the nearest cities without need of any remote webservice or internet connection.

-It's using the cities database from: https://github.com/dr5hn/countries-states-cities-database/
+It's using the cities database from: https://github.com/dr5hn/countries-states-cities-database/ If you need a more precise database, checkout [geonames-api](https://github.com/bj-eberhardt/geonames-api)

 ## Development